MTanguin/Home_Sales/README.md

-5. Answer the following questions using SparkSQL:
+5. Answer the following questions:

 - What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.